joeycumines/go-behaviortree/README.md

 				return Success, nil
 			},
 		)
-		// ticker is what actually runs this example and will tick the behavior tree defined by a single root node at
+		// ticker is what actually runs this example and will tick the behavior tree defined by a given node at a given
-		// most once per millisecond and will stop after the first failed tick or error or context cancel ticker = NewTickerStopOnFailure(
+		// rate and will stop after the first failed tick or error or context cancel ticker = NewTickerStopOnFailure(
 			context.Background(),
 			time.Millisecond,